bderoo121/GHubSearch/README.md

 - Proper MVVM architecture
 - View Binding
-  - Temporarily using findViewById
 - Dependency Injection with Dagger 2 & Hilt
-- Logging with Timber
 - Retrofit networking with RxKotlin
 -